theonethread/falkor-bundler/readme.md

     * Either a single string input location (in this case the binary will use your input file's basename)
     * Or an object that's keys are the names of the shared modules, and their values are the input locations

-It is advised not to overcomplicate these setups, one should consider the whole dependency tree of all projects when doing so.
+It is advised not to over-complicate these setups, one should consider the whole dependency tree of all projects when doing so.

 > _For a complex setup using this technique you can check out my `falkor-auth-server` project on [GitHub](https://github.com/theonethread/falkor-auth-server "Open")._